Planning-Driven Programming: A Large Language Model Programming Workflow: Analysis of Unsolved Problems for LPW using GPT-4o

-Tables \ref{tab:4o_errors_unsolved} and \ref{tab:4o_errors_all} present the percentage of problems where the generated program solutions from LDB, LPW, and SLPW solve visible tests but fail hidden tests out of the total failed problems and the total number of problems, respectively, on the APPS and CodeContests benchmarks using GPT-4o as the backbone.
-In Table \ref{tab:4o_errors_unsolved}, more than 20\% of failures result from passing only the visible tests on the APPS benchmark, with this percentage increasing to around 30\% on CodeContests for all evaluated methods.
-In Table \ref{tab:4o_errors_all}, all approaches display similar percentages of solving visible tests only on each benchmark, ranging from around 10\% on APPS to 19\% on CodeContests.
-Compared to the results in Table \ref{tab:overfit_overall}, where LPW and SLPW address only visible tests in 5\% and 10\% of problems on the HumanEval and MBPP benchmarks, LPW and SLPW exhibit weaker performance on the more challenging APPS and CodeContests benchmarks.
-This is particularly evident on CodeContests, where the percentage is twice as high as APPS for LPW and SLPW.
+Tables \ref{tab:4o_errors_unsolved} and \ref{tab:4o_errors_all} present the percentage of problems where the generated program solutions from LDB and LPW solve visible tests but fail hidden tests out of the total failed problems and the total number of problems, respectively, on the APPS and CodeContests benchmarks using GPT-4o as the backbone.
+In Table \ref{tab:4o_errors_unsolved}, 23.1\% of failures result from passing only the visible tests on the APPS benchmark, with this percentage increasing to around 30\% on CodeContests for both LDB and LPW.
+In Table \ref{tab:4o_errors_all}, LDB and LPW display similar percentages of solving visible tests only on each benchmark, ranging from around 10\% on APPS to 19\% on CodeContests.
+Compared to the results in Table \ref{tab:overfit_overall}, where LDB and LPW address only visible tests in around 5\% of problems on the HumanEval benchmark, LDB and LPW exhibit weaker performance on the more challenging APPS and CodeContests benchmarks.
+This is particularly evident on CodeContests, where the percentage is roughly twice as high as APPS for both LDB and LPW.
 In APPS and CodeContests, each problem averages approximately 2 visible tests, while CodeContests includes more comprehensive hidden tests, averaging about 23 per problem compared to only around 5 per problem in APPS, increasing the likelihood of solving only the visible tests.